 U.S. companies may elect either the FIFO or the FIFO cost flow assumptions.
 However, after making a change, a company cannot switch back.
 For U.S. income tax reporting, a company must use the same cost flow assumption as it uses on its financial statements.

 Example of Difference Between FIFO and LIFO

 Let's assume that a retail store carried only one product during its first year of business.
 It purchased 30 units in January at a cost of $40 each, 30 units in June at $43 each, and 30 units in November at $46 each.
 Thus, for the year the retailer purchased 90 units with a total actual cost of $3,870 [[email protected]$40 + [email protected]$43 + [email protected]$46].
 Let's also assume that 70 units were sold and that 20 units remain in inventory at the end of the year.

-FIFO assumes that the first costs (the oldest costs) for 70 of the units will be removed from inventory and will be expensed on the income statement as the cost of goods sold.
-Hence, the FIFO cost flow assumption is that the 70 units sold had a cost of $2,950 [30X$40 + 30X$43 + 10X$46].
-FIFO also assumes that the 20 units remaining in inventory had the most recent cost of $46 each for a total of $920.
+Using FIFO the company assumes that first costs (the oldest costs) for 70 units will be removed from inventory and will become the cost of goods sold.
+Therefore, the FIFO cost of the 70 units sold had a cost of $2,950 [[email protected]$40 + [email protected]$43 + [email protected]$46].
+FIFO also means the 20 units remaining in inventory had the most recent cost of $46 each for a total of $920.

-In our example, LIFO results in $120 less of ending inventory and $120 less of gross profit (because the cost of goods sold was larger).
-The lower gross profit and the associated lower taxable income for a U.S. company can mean less income tax payments if the company is profitable and has significant and increasing levels of inventory.
+In our example, LIFO results in $120 less of ending inventory ($800 vs. $920), $120 more of cost of goods sold, and therefore $120 less of gross profit.
+The lower gross profit and the associated lower taxable income for a U.S. company can result in less taxable income, which may result in less income tax payments for a profitable corporation.